tildedave/universal-react-without-node/README.md

 Still TODO:
 * Handle utf8 properly
 * Easier setup/cleaner Makefile (SWIG and Duktape need to be installed)
-* Figure out how to inject app server path through react-router
 * Show an example of how to initialize with server-side data (e.g. Flux stores)
 * Profiling